-Bipolar disorder is a burdensome psychiatric condition that affects nearly three percent of the population — nearly 200 million people.
+Bipolar disorder is a profound and crippling psychiatric condition that affects nearly three percent of the population.
 The disorder is characterized by unstable and ever-changing moods that can swing from very high to very low in an instant.
-Struggling with this condition may lead you to seek treatment at a bipolar treatment program in Arizona, such as the one a Viewpoint Dual Recovery.
+At Viewpoint Dual Recovery Center, our psychiatric programs at our treatment center in Arizona can provide structure, support, and medication management for people struggling with bipolar disorder.

 In addition, a recent study showed that 60% of all people struggling with bipolar disorder also had some background of substance abuse.
 According to the National Epidemiologic Survey on Alcohol and Related Conditions, substance abuse is more common among bipolar individuals than in people suffering from any other chronic mental illness.
 Today, bipolar disorder and substance abuse occur together more often than not.
 Researchers have linked this dual diagnosis to earlier-onset illnesses, more severe bipolar symptoms, higher rates of hospitalization, and greater suicidal tendencies.